 Did You Know?

-This was the opening night film of 9 September 1934 at LA's first drive-in theater at Pico and Westwood, originally named simply Drive-In Theater - because there were no others in LA - and later named the Olympic Drive-In.
+This was the opening-night film of 9 September 1934 at Los Angeles' first drive-in theater at Pico and Westwood, originally named simply Drive-In Theater--because there were no others in L.A.--and later named the Olympic Drive-In.
 See more

 Roses in the Rain